Predicting Social Media User Actions: A Hybrid Approach for Common and Rare Behavior Prediction on Bluesky: Methodology

 \subsection{Text Generation}

-We used OpenAI GPT-4.1-mini to generate reply messages by providing a conversation thread and requesting a suitable next response.
+We used OpenAI GPT-4.1-mini\footnote{accessed: 28 August 2025} to generate reply messages by providing a conversation thread and requesting a suitable next response.

-We implemented a characteristic Bluesky persona with a system prompt (``You are a politically liberal human social media user.''), and in the user prompt (see Appendix~\ref{subsec:appendix_prompts}) we described contextual information and dataset constraints (300 character limit, possibility of anonymized data in messages).
+We implemented a characteristic Bluesky persona with a system prompt (``You are a politically liberal human social media user.''), since the site is used predominantly by liberal users; in the user prompt we described contextual information and dataset constraints (300 character limit, possibility of anonymized data in messages).
+See Appendix~\ref{subsec:appendix_prompts} for the whole prompt.